Germ theory's key 19th century figures: John Snow

 The 1854 outbreak was centralized in a suburb of London called Soho.
 The number of deaths were concerning enough that some families fled their homes to find a new location to live in London.
-John Snow theorized in the late 1840s that cholera was transmitted through water in an essay titled On the Mode of Communication of Cholera.
+Snow theorized in the late 1840s that cholera was transmitted through water in an essay titled On the Mode of Communication of Cholera.
 He specifically believed that it was the contamination of water which spread cholera.
 At the time, London's sewage system was rudimentary with unmaintained cesspools and the dumping of waste into the River Thames.
 Snow decided to start his investigation by plotting each public water pump located within the Soho district on a map.
 He then asked for recent death records and walked the area to find the homes and families of the victims.
 The victim's families were asked questions about their loved one's routines and he marked each death on the map he had created.
 The map revealed that Broad Street and the area near it had the most mortalities.
 On this street was the Broad Street water pump.
 The houses nearest to that pump were the most affected by the disease.
 However, Snow noted there were two places nearby that were not affected by the pump so he explored why this was the case.
 One of these places was a workhouse in walking distance to the pump.
 This workhouse saw 5 deaths from cholera yet had over 500 workers.
 He discovered this workhouse had its own private water well which employees drank from instead of the Broad Street pump.
 Another nearby brewery had no deaths, but the men were given free beer to drink throughout their work day.
 There were outlier deaths that Snow decided to investigate.
 These were deaths that occurred outside of the typical pattern on his map.
 Snow discovered a woman and her niece, though they lived miles away from the pump, died of cholera.
 After interviewing a surviving family member, he found out that she once lived in the area and she particularly liked the Broad Street water.
 Because of this, she sent a servant to this particular pump to get water for her.
 The niece had been over to her house and consumed water from the pump.
 Another outlier case involved two young school children who died, but lived on a different street which had its own source of water.
 However, these two girls used Broad Street to travel to their school and back.
 They were known to drink from the well during their walk.